 Depending on the services offered, the home’s location, and its amenities, the cost of a sober living program will vary.

 Aftercare programs are designed to support men and women who are in long-term recovery.
 Treatment consists of a series of outpatient meetings where open and honest discussion is encouraged.
 Clients often use these meetings as weekly check-ins and receive consistent support and accountability from peers and treatment professionals in recovery.

 If you are struggling with temazepam addiction, don’t wait any longer to get the help you need.
-Call Nova Recovery Center today to speak with a representative about out temazepam treatment options.
+Call Nova Recovery Center at (512) 605-2955today to speak with a representative about out temazepam treatment options.
 We can help you start a new life in recovery right away.

 Nova Recovery Center offers a large range of substance abuse treatment services: detox, residential, outpatient and sober living.

 Not quite ready for a call?
 You can fill out the form below.